google/webkit_inspection_protocol.dart/readme.md

 ## What is it?

-The `webkit_inspection_protocol` package is a client of the Webkit Inspection Protocol (WIP).
+The `webkit_inspection_protocol` package is a client for the Chrome DevTools Protocol (previously called the Webkit Inspection Protocol).
 It's used to talk to Chrome DevTools based debuggers.

 ## The protocol